EliRavitz/find-the-treasure-frontend/README.md

 This bug will be fixed later.
 Therefore, in the meantime, to ensure smooth operation, it is recommended to use the website via a computer.

+3. Players have the option to upload profile pictures and with the help of an external API the game removes the background of the picture so that it does not interfere when it appears on the map.
+In order to avoid unnecessary payments at this stage, a certain inscription remains instead of the background.

 **About this game:**

 Remember that “find the treasure game” we used to play as kids?